Quick Wins to Improve Seo

 4. Reclaim Links

 Throughout the life of a website, things change, from the look and feel, to page URLs or even the domain name itself.
 Link reclamation is the process of reclaiming links that were added to third party websites in the past, that now link to dead pages on your website, due to URLs not being redirected to their new locations.
-By identifying these broken links, you can set up redirects from the old pages to the new, and therefore pass on the value from the linking source that would otherwise have been lost.
+By identifying these broken links, you can set up redirects from the old pages to the new, and therefore pass on the value from the linking source that would otherwise have been lost, making this one of the most powerful SEO quick wins.

 For a step-by-step guide on how to salvage valuable link juice, check out our detailed post on link reclamation.